 Blood samples for plasma analysis were collected into 3.5 mL lithium heparin vacutainer gel tubes, and blood for analysis of blood lactate concentration was collected into 3 mL sodium heparin vacutainer tubes.
 The same experienced phlebotomist collected all blood samples, which were immediately transported to the laboratory for analysis.
-For quantitative measurement of plasma hs-cTnT, the Elecsys 2010 system (Roche Diagnostics GmbH, Mannheim, Germany) was used according to manufacturers’ instructions.
+For quantitative measurement of plasma hs-cTnT, the Elecsys 2010 system (Roche Diagnostics GmbH, Mannheim, Germany) was used according to the manufacturer’s instructions.
 The hs-cTnT assay had a limit of blank of 3 ng/L, a 5 ng/L limit of detection, and a 99th percentile myocardial damage cutoff point of 14 ng/L. The coefficient of variation (CV) was 7% at the cutoff level.
 Venous blood lactate levels were measured using an amperometric method on a Radiometer ABL825 Flex (Radiometer, Copenhagen, Denmark) according to instructions, with a total CV < 4% across the analytical range (0-30 mmol/L).

 Statistical analysis

-Continuous variables were calculated as median (interquartile range) and categorical data were expressed as absolute numbers with percentages.
+Continuous variables were calculated as median (interquartile range), and categorical data were expressed as absolute numbers with percentages.
 The highest achieved heart rate in the tests is referred to as peak HR.
-Differences between pre-exercise and post-exercise plasma hs-cTnT concentrations and the differences in hs-cTnT concentration between exercise modes were assessed using paired Wilcoxon rank-sum test.
-Results were considered statistically signiﬁcant when ρ-values were < 0.05.
+Differences between pre-exercise and post-exercise plasma hs-cTnT concentrations and differences in hs-cTnT concentration between exercise modes were assessed using paired Wilcoxon rank-sum test.
+Results were considered statistically signiﬁcant when p-values were < 0.05.
 All calculations were performed with IBM SPSS 23.0 (IBM, Armonk, NY, United States).

 RESULTS

-Cardiovascular screening showed no signs of cardiovascular abnormalities in the 9 participants included in the study.
+Cardiovascular screening showed no signs of cardiovascular abnormalities in the nine participants included in the study.
 Baseline characteristics of the participants are presented in Table 1.
 There was no difference in training volume since all participants played for the same floorball team.
 The performance time was significantly longer in the cycle ergometer test than in the Yo-Yo IR2 test (10.1 min vs 7.4 min, p = 0.018).
-Median peak HR achieved in the Yo-Yo IR2 test (196 bpm) were significantly (p = 0.021) higher than in the cycle ergometer test (190 bpm).
+Median peak HR achieved in the Yo-Yo IR2 test (196 bpm) were significantly (p = 0.021) higher than that in the cycle ergometer test (190 bpm).
 The average HR was higher in the Yo-Yo IR2 test (171 bpm vs 159 bpm, p = 0.008).
-Baseline hs-cTnT concentrations and changes 0 h, 2 h, 6 h and 24 h after completion of each exercise mode are shown in Figure 1, Table 2 and Table 3.
-Median hs-cTnT concentration was significantly higher at 2- and 6 h post-exercise (p = 0.028 and p = 0.038, respectively) in the Yo-Yo IR2 test compared to the cycle ergometer test (Table 2).
+Baseline hs-cTnT concentrations and changes 0, 2, 6, and 24 h after completion of each exercise mode are shown in Figure 1, Table 2, and Table 3.
+Median hs-cTnT concentration was significantly higher at 2 and 6 h post-exercise (p = 0.028 and p = 0.038, respectively) in the Yo-Yo IR2 test compared to the cycle ergometer test (Table 2).

 Cycle ergometer test

 All participants had normal baseline levels of hs-cTnT (< 14 ng/L) prior to the cycle ergometer test.
-Median values of hs-cTnT increased post-exercise but were below cutoff at all time-points post-exercise (Table 3).
+Median values of hs-cTnT increased post-exercise but were below cutoff at all timepoints post-exercise (Table 3).
 The peak median hs-cTnT concentration of 7.8 ng/L was observed 6 h post-exercise, a significant (p = 0.021) increase from baseline.
 All concentrations normalized within 24 h post-exercise.
 The maximal individual value observed was 12.6 ng/L (6 h post-exercise), having increased 133% from baseline.
 The median percentage change in hs-cTnT compared to baseline peaked 2 h post-exercise (28% increase in hs-cTnT concentration).

 Median concentration of lactate was within the reference interval (0.5-2.2 mmol/L) before the cycle ergometer test, increased significantly (p < 0.001) to 14.7 mmol/L immediately after the test, and returned within reference in all participants within 2 h post-exercise.
 A lactate concentration > 4.0 mmol/L indicated that the cycle ergometer test had an anaerobic character.